ImperialCollegeLondon/ci-best-practice/index.md

 The capabilities of available CI systems often reflect the requirements of commercial or open-source software rather than typical research software.
-In this section we discuss some of challenges that can arise when using CI with research software.
+In this section some of challenges that can arise when using CI with research software are discussed.

 ### Computational Intensiveness